Appointments

 Can I still see my own doctor?

-Yes, if you have an ongoing illness where continuity of care is important, or if you have a non-urgent need to see a specific doctor or nurse you will be able to book an appointment with them in advance – see below for more information about when doctors are in clinic.
+Yes, we will always try our best if you have an ongoing illness where continuity of care is important, or if you have a non-urgent need to see a specific doctor or nurse you will be able to book an appointment with them in advance – see below for more information about when doctors are in clinic.

 Interpreter